-To fill in the contingency table, the domain has been divided into 50×50 km boxes.
-First, the 99th percentile of each box has been calculated for simulated and observed RRtot.
-This percentile has been chosen (rather than e.g. the median) in order to focus the verification on the ~~convective cells which are usually associated with the heaviest precipitation at each time stepability~~ 370 ~~of the model to accurately forecast the largest total precipitation accumulations~~.
+To fill in the contingency table, the domain has been divided into $50 \times 50 \text{ km}$ boxes.
+First, the 99th percentile of each box 360 has been calculated for simulated and observed RRtot.
+This percentile has been chosen (rather than e.g. the median) in order to focus the verification on the ability of the model to accurately forecast the largest total precipitation accumulations.
 A set of precipitation thresholds is applied to these RRtot box percentiles, yielding "yes-no" pairs of forecasts and observations that are used to construct the contingency tables (one per accumulation threshold).
-The tables are summarized by the following scores: the probability of detection (POD; Swets, 1986), the false alarm ratio (FAR; Donaldson et al., 1975), and the Heidke Skill Score (HSS; Heidke, 1926; Murphy and Daan, 1985).
-These scores are used to compare the forecast performance of the ICE3 one-moment microphysics scheme with 375 the partially two-moment LIMA microphysics scheme (Fig. 2).
-Additionally, a bootstrap test is performed ~~using the scores' differences from all 38 cases~~ to determine if the differences ~~between LIMA and ICE3~~ are significant.
+The tables are summarized by the following 365 scores: the probability of detection (POD; Swets, 1986), the false alarm ratio (FAR; Donaldson et al., 1975), and the Heidke Skill Score (HSS; Heidke, 1926; Murphy and Daan, 1985).
+These scores are used to compare the forecast performance of the ICE3 one-moment microphysics scheme with the partially two-moment LIMA microphysics scheme (Fig. 2).
+Additionally, a bootstrap test is performed using the scores' differences from all 38 cases to determine if the differences between LIMA and ICE3 are significant.

-The HSS~~score~~, which measures the fractional improvement of the forecast over a randomly selected forecast, is presented in Fig. 2c.
-At the lowest thresholds ($RRtot < 2$ mm), the HSS is greater for LIMA than ICE3, meaning that LIMA produces better forecasts.
-This improvement is significant, despite a lower hit rate which is compensated by a lower false alarm ratio 380 (Fig. 2a,b).
-Regardless of the microphysics, the best forecasts are obtained at intermediate thresholds ($RRtot = 1 - 2$ mm), where the HSS is maximum (Fig. 2c).
+The HSS, which measures the fractional improvement of the forecast over a randomly selected forecast, is presented in 370 Fig. 2c.
+At the lowest thresholds ($\text{RRtot} < 2 \text{ mm}$), the HSS is greater for LIMA than ICE3, meaning that LIMA produces better forecasts.
+This improvement is significant, despite a lower hit rate which is compensated by a lower false alarm ratio (Fig. 2a,b).
+Regardless of the microphysics, the best forecasts are obtained at intermediate thresholds ($\text{RRtot} = 1 - 2 \text{ mm}$), where the HSS is maximum (Fig. 2c).
 There is no significant difference between both schemes, since the bootstrap confidence intervals are centered close to 0.
-At the highest thresholds ($RRtot > 2$ mm), the HSS decreases in both schemes, and LIMA's POD becomes significantly better than ICE3 (Fig. 2a). ~~This can be explained by the fact that LIMA tends to produce higher accumulations : the total rainfall over the 38 cases reached 1.40×10^5 m3 for LIMA and 1.29×10^5 m3 for ICE3, while only 385 0.95×10^4 m3 of rain has been observed.~~ The POD improvement comes at the expense of higher false alarms (Fig. 2b), so that there is no significant difference in terms of HSS. ~~On average, AROME tends to slightly underpredict the frequency of the strongest thunderstorms (not shown).~~ Hence, the ICE3 and LIMA schemes have similar performance in terms of heavy precipitation forecasts.
+At the highest thresholds ($\text{RRtot} > 2 \text{ mm}$), the HSS decreases in both schemes, and LIMA's

+375 POD becomes significantly better than ICE3 (Fig. 2a).
+The POD improvement comes at the expense of higher false alarms (Fig. 2b), so that there is no significant difference in terms of HSS.
+On average, AROME tends to slightly underpredict the frequency of the strongest thunderstorms (not shown).
+Hence, the ICE3 and LIMA schemes have similar performance in terms of heavy precipitation forecasts.